Tam Scobbie: St Johnstone

 Scobbie left Falkirk under freedom of contract in May 2012 and returned to the Scottish top–flight football by signing a two-year contract with St Johnstone.
 Upon joining the Saints, he said: "I'm glad to get the opportunity to come here.
 The manager didn't have to do a sales pitch on the club.
 Obviously European football was a major factor but Saints had a very good season and they have a good reputation in the game.
 Hopefully we can kick on next season."

-However at the start of the 2012–13 season, he appeared as unused substitute bench in both legs of the UEFA Europa League second qualifying round against Turkish side Eskişehirspor, as the club went on to lose 4–1 on aggregate and was eliminated in the tournament.
+However at the start of the 2012–13 season, he appeared as an unused substitute in both legs of the UEFA Europa League second qualifying round against Turkish side Eskişehirspor, as the club went on to lose 4–1 on aggregate and was eliminated in the tournament.
 Scobbie made his debut for the club, starting the whole game, in a 2–1 loss against Aberdeen on 18 August 2012.
 However, Scobbie was unable to regain his first team place at St Johnstone, due to facing competitions from Dave Mackay and Callum Davidson.
 Despite this, he did make number of appearances in the first team, due to St Johnstone's injury crisis.
 After dropped from the starting eleven for two matches by late–March, Scobbie made his return to the starting line–up, in a 1–1 draw against Dundee United on 1 April 2013.
 He was featured in the remaining six matches of the season and contributed to the Saints' third place finish and qualification to Europe again after beating Motherwell 2–0.
 During that moment, Scobbie began playing more in the centre–back position under the management of Steve Lomas.
 At the end of the 2012–13 season, he made twenty–one appearances in all competitions.